tcl-mirror/tips/doc/help.md

    enforced by the system, so pick it via the table at the Home page.

- * Write up the text, using Markdown mark-up (plenty of examples are available - pay attention to the header!
+ * Write up the text, using Markdown mark-up (plenty of examples are available - pay attention to the header as described below)

  * Add it to the fossil repository